GUIDELINES FOR COMPANIES USE OF THE TRUSTPILOT SERVICE

 In the administration module on Trustpilot, the Company may have the ability to include information about the Company and add the Company's logos, trademarks and designs.
 This will be shown on the Company's profile page on Trustpilot.
 The Company must not include information that can be misleading, deceptive, defamatory or otherwise in violation of applicable laws.
 In addition, the Company warrants that - if the Company includes logos, trademarks and designs - it has all rights to do so and that these logos, designs and trademarks do not violate any third party rights.

-Trustpilot's purpose is to provide an online review community where Users can freely share their Service Experiences with the Company and thereby provide an informative view of the Company's service.
+Trustpilot's purpose is to provide an online review community where Users can freely share their Service Experiences with the Company and thereby provide an informative view of the Company's service and products.

 Trust is crucial to us, and we do not under any circumstances accept fabricated reviews.
 Fabricated reviews are those that do not reflect a genuine Service Experience, because, for example, they are created by or on behalf of the Company itself.